corona-warn-app/cwa-documentation/solution_architecture.md

 While in the Google implementation of the Exposure Notification Framework, those buckets are contained within the `ExposureSummary` (`attenuationDurations`), Apple has added them to the [`metadata`](https://developer.apple.com/documentation/exposurenotification/enexposureinfo/3586326-metadataenexposureinfo) attribute of the [`ENExposureInfo`](https://developer.apple.com/documentation/exposurenotification/enexposureinfo).
 In the latter implementation, the [`attenuationDurations`](https://developer.apple.com/documentation/exposurenotification/enexposureinfo/3586325-attenuationdurations) of the `ENExposureInfo` contains two buckets around a fixed threshold of 50.

-### Risk score calculation
+### Risk Score Calculation

 The information listed above is not visible to the user, but is used internally to calculate a risk score, which again is mapped to one specific app-defined risk level.
-This easy to understand risk level is displayed to the user.
+This easy-to-understand risk level is displayed to the user.
 Further information regarding the individual exposure events (such as the matched Rolling Proximity Identifier, the Temporary Exposure Key or the exact time) remains within the secure storage of the framework and cannot be retrieved by the application.

 ![Figure 12: Risk calculation](images/solution_architecture/figure_12.svg "Figure 12: Risk calculation")